-If a user has reached your site through a search engine result (for example Google or Bing) that is not a paid for link, Zuko will track this as “Organic”, letting you segment your data by people who found your site in this way.
+If a visitor has reached your site through a search engine result (for example Google or Bing) that is not a paid for link, Zuko will track this as “Organic”, letting you segment your data by people who found your site in this way.

-Referral traffic is users who have reached your site by clicking a link that is hosted on another domain as long as that domain isn’t a search engine or the link does not have its own UTM medium as part of it (where specific UTM_mediums have been set up they override other categories).
+Referral traffic is visitors who have reached your site by clicking a link that is hosted on another domain as long as that domain isn’t a search engine or the link does not have its own UTM medium as part of it (where specific UTM_mediums have been set up they override other categories).

 Where Zuko is unable to detect any of the above categories it will classify the medium as “None”.
-Typically this will mainly be direct traffic (users typing in your URL directly into the browser) although it may also contain sources which have no UTM built into their link.
+Typically this will mainly be direct traffic (visitors typing in your URL directly into the browser) although it may also contain sources which have no UTM built into their link.
 For example, if you send an email out which has links that have no UTM they will fall into this category.

 If you need any help setting up your tracking or if you are unsure what the data is telling you, feel free to contact us on firstname.lastname@example.org